It’s not enough that your code is readable: it must perform well too.

 Data estimation depends on statistics created on the tables involved in the query.

-SQL Server’s Optimizer is cost-based, and these estimations are essential to determine the “plan cost.”
+SQL Server Query Optimizer is cost-based, and these estimations are essential to determine the “plan cost.”

-The optimizer cannot accurately estimate the cost of the scalar UDF when you use a UDF in the predicate.
+The Query Optimizer cannot accurately estimate the cost of the scalar UDF when you use the UDF in the predicate.

 Try converting it to a table-valued function